| |

 a "vitamin D winter" for a few months (or longer) when the sun is at

 the wrong angle to stimulate D production.
-During the winter, vegans
+One fun way to solve this

 must produce 3 to 5% UVB